eclipse-archived/smarthome/extensions/transform/org.eclipse.smarthome.transform.regex/README.md

  end
 ```

-Now the resulting Number can also be used in the label to [change the color](https://docs.openhab.org/configuration/sitemaps.html#label-and-value-colors) or in a rule as value to compare.
+Now the resulting Number can also be used in the label to [change the color](https://docs.openhab.org/configuration/sitemaps.html#label-and-value-colors) or in a rule as value for comparison.

 ## Differences to plain Regex

 The regex is embedded in a string so when double qoutes `"` are used in an regex they need to be escaped `\"` to keep the string intact.
 As the escape character of strings is the backslash this has to be escaped additionally.
-To use a dot as litteral in the regex it has to be escape `\.` but in a string it has to be escaped twice `"\\."`.
+To use a dot as litteral in the regex it has to be escape `\.`, but in a string it has to be escaped twice `"\\."`.
 The first backslash escapes the second backslash in the string so it can be used in the regex.
-Using a backslash in a Regex as litteral `\\` will have this form `"\\\\"`.
+Using a backslash in a Regex as literal `\\` will have this form `"\\\\"`.

 ## Further Reading

-* A full [introduction](https://www.w3schools.com/jsref/jsref_obj_regexp.asp) for regular expression at W3School.
+* A full [introduction](https://www.w3schools.com/jsref/jsref_obj_regexp.asp) for regular expression is availabel at W3School.
 * Online validator help to check the syntax of an regex and give information how to design it.
     * [Regex 101](https://regex101.com/)
     * [Regex R](https://regexr.com/)